Bookmark and Share

 It may be tempting to test your strength by "maxing out", but the likelihood of serious injury is much higher when trying to max out.

 Instead, you can use a simple technique to estimate your One Rep Max.
-See this article by Dennis B. Weis: One Rep Max Chart.
-You can also use this Strength Max Conversion Chart which explains how to warm up before performing the test.
+See this article by Dennis B. Weis: One Rep Max Chart at power-bodybuilding.com.

 Weight Lifting Workout Resources